 Within ten (10) working days of receipt of an appeal from the Grievant, if any, and no later than fifteen (15) working days of receipt of the written Grievance Hearing Committee decision, the Provost shall respond by providing to all parties to the Grievance, members of the Grievance Hearing Committee and the UGO a written statement of the decision rendered with a summary of relevant evidence and the reasoning that sustains the decision.
 A decision to reject the Grievance Hearing Committee's decision shall be based upon a determination that the decision was unfair, unreasonable, arbitrary, capricious, or discriminatory.
-The Provost shall issue a written statement of the decision, complete with a recounting or summary of the pertinent evidence, a recitation of the relevant policy or policies, and an explanation of the reasoning behind the refusal to accept the Grievance Hearing Committee decision.
+The Provost shall issue a written statement of the decision, complete with a recounting or summary of the pertinent evidence, a recitation of the relevant policy or policies, and an explanation of the reasoning behind the refusal to accept the Grievance Hearing Committee decision a.
+The President shall consider the written decision of the Grievance Hearing Committee and the Provost (unless the latter was a party to the Grievance) and any appeals by the Grievant.
+An appeal by the Grievant must be submitted to the President within five (5) working days after receipt of the written statement from the Provost (or the written decision of the Grievance Hearing Committee if the Provost was a party to the Grievance) and must provide reasons for the appeal.
+Failure of the Grievant to file an appeal within this period shall constitute acceptance of the decision of the Provost (or the decision of the Grievance Hearing Committee if the Provost was a party to the Grievance).
+Appeals to the President shall include a written summary of the basis for the appeal, not to exceed two (2) pages, and include copies of the Complaint, the original decision upon which the Grievance was based, the decision of the Grievance Hearing Committee, and all administrative decisions made with respect to the decision of the Grievance Hearing Committee.
+The UGO shall assist the Grievant in obtaining any such documentation, if necessary.